How to Sign a PDF Document Sent by Email

 Once the PDF is uploaded, click Set up signature to create your signature.
 PDF2Go offers three flexible options:

-- Upload a signature image: If you have a saved image of your signature (preferably a transparent PNG), upload it for a polished result.
+• Upload a signature image: If you have a saved image of your signature (preferably a transparent PNG), upload it for a clean result.

 After creating your signature, drag and drop signature elements onto the document to add them to your PDF.

-You can drag it to the exact spot, resize it, or rotate it to fit perfectly.
+You can move it to the exact spot, resize it, or rotate it to fit correctly.

-Tip: PDF2Go allows you to add initials, dates, or a company stamp, which is great for forms requiring additional details.
+Tip: PDF2Go allows you to add initials, dates, or a company stamp, which is useful for forms that need extra details.

 Step 5: Save and Reply by Email